Brooksbank baronets: Family history

 Stamp Brooksbank (1694–1756), great-great-great-grandfather of the first Baronet, was Governor of the Bank of England from 1741 to 1743 and represented Saltash and Colchester in the House of Commons.
 He acquired Healaugh Manor, near Tadcaster, North Yorkshire.

 The younger brother of Sir (Edward) William Brooksbank, 2nd Baronet (1915–1983) was Captain Stamp Godfrey Brooksbank (1922–2017).
 Capt.
 Brooksbank married Celia Dorothy Coke (1919–1996), a daughter of Sir John (Jack) Spencer Coke (1880–1957).
 He held the office of Gentleman Usher to King George VI and Extra Gentleman Usher to Queen Elizabeth II.
 Sir Jack was the fifth son of Thomas Coke, 2nd Earl of Leicester.
 Capt.
-Brooksbank's son, George Edward Brooksbank (b.
-1949), is a chartered accountant and an Old Etonian.
+Brooksbank's son, George Edward Brooksbank (1949–2021), was a chartered accountant and an Old Etonian.
 He is the father of Jack Christopher Stamp Brooksbank (b.
 1986), a wine merchant and the husband of Princess Eugenie of York, and his brother Thomas Brooksbank (b.
 1988).
 Through the Earls of Leicester, the Brooksbank family is descended from both King Edward III and King James II.
 Jack Brooksbank and Princess Eugenie are third cousins twice removed, both being descended from Thomas Coke, 2nd Earl of Leicester (1822–1909).

 On 12 October 2018, Charles Brooksbank, the first cousin of Jack Brooksbank gave the first reading at the wedding of Princess Eugenie and Jack Brooksbank.